octrillion/TeTermTris/README.md

 # TeTermTris
-A Terminal Based Tetris Emulator
+A Terminal Based Tetris Clone written in rust